jones58/brutalist-map/README.md

 - I wanted a list of the places visited to show up when clicking the counter (0/67 etc.). i wrapped the counter in a div to make it clickable then wrote the necessary code in js.
 I originally thought about writing all the places in the list by accessing the geojson file but I thought keeping the complete list viewable only in map format enhanced the experience of exploration and intrigue from the website.
 I don't want to serve everything to visitors on a plate but instead let them discover places for themselves with the map.
 I left it to a list of the places visited, accessed via the saved local storage keys.
 - added an underline on hover to the links (github, list of places visited, description of brutalism) to make it more clear they are clickable on desktop.
 - added a description of what brutalism is in a popup when clicking on the description of the map.
+- shared with the world (friends, reddit, email, twitter, )

 ## TODO: